-- 3.36 The Arun District Council Play Strategy 2011-2016, confirms Angmering has six "Local Areas Equipped for Play" (LEAP) and one "Neighbourhood Area Equipped for Play" (NEAP). - 3.37 The Plan proposes to register existing and new open spaces as Assets of Community Value through the Parish Council.
+- 3.37 The Arun District Council Play Strategy 2011-2016, confirms Angmering has six "Local Areas Equipped for Play" (LEAP) and one "Neighbourhood Area Equipped for Play" (NEAP). - 3.38 The Plan proposes to assign existing and new open space as Assets of Community Value.